 - Law enforcement professionals, such as police officers, corrections officers and FBI agents.

 - Shipping industry workers, including delivery drivers, loading and processing workers, and post office employees.

 - Any workers who have a labor-intensive profession.

-How should I prepare for a work conditioning or work hardening session?
+How should I prepare for a work conditioning or SMART program session?

 When you first arrive for your initial consultation, one of our physical therapists will take you through a thorough patient history questionnaire and physical examination.
 You’ll be encouraged to ask questions at every point in the session.
 These questions can help us gain insight into your unique condition.
 They can also help us provide you with an accurate diagnosis and plan of care.
 Your unique plan may include evidence-based physical therapy services such as therapeutic exercises, joint mobilizations and manual therapy.

-We always encourage our patients to stay well-hydrated both before, during, and after their sessions.
+We always encourage our patients to stay well hydrated before, during and after their sessions.
 Water is essential to helping your body heal.
-Also, the benefits of active and passive PT services are often increased when you’re well-hydrated.
-Aim for one third to one half your body weight in fluid ounces per day.
+Also, the benefits of active and passive PT services are often increased when you’re well hydrated.
+Aim for one-third to one-half your body weight in fluid ounces per day.
 You may need to drink more if you exercise a lot or have a physically demanding job.

-Armor PT offers effective work conditioning and work hardening services
+Armor PT offers effective work conditioning and SMART program services

 Looking for work conditioning or SMART program to help address a work injury?
 You can find the help you’re looking for at Armor Physical Therapy.
 Our experienced physical therapists can evaluate your injury.
 We can also build you a recovery plan that’s personalized to fit your needs.

 Contact us today to find out more about all of our work injury rehabilitation services or to schedule an initial appointment to start treating your work injury.